Shortlist Prix de Rome Visual Arts 2019 announced

 Sander Breure & Witte van Hulzen were nominated by Nathanja van Dijk.

-Esiri Erhiene-Essi’s (1982) figurative paintings are colorful depictions of everyday life that unravel implicit commentaries on society and history.
+Esiri Erheriene-Essi’s (1982) figurative paintings are colorful depictions of everyday life that unravel implicit commentaries on society and history.
 Her tableaux incorporate images, objects and documents from her personal archive to voice and render visible forgotten or unseen historical narratives.
 Her paintings offer new readings of history by combining traditional painterly styles with a modern understanding of society.
 The jury appreciates the richness and complexities of the artist’s paintings and her ability to activate and engage with urgent socio-political issues in a subtle way.

-Esiri Erhiene-Essi was nominated by Ronald Ophuis.
+Esiri Erheriene-Essi was nominated by Ronald Ophuis.

 Femke Herregraven’s (1982) research-based art practice focuses on financial and geological self-organising systems that influence the course of history.
 The underpinning research provides input for developing new calculations, speculations and conversations that inform her drawings, writings, scripts, videos and installations.
 The jury appreciates Herregraven’s focus on new technologies and her ability to translate complex systems into transparent vocabularies.